Steven17D/Lego3/docs/source/index.rst

 Features
 --------
-* **Zero deploy** - With Lego3, if your component support SSH and python, you won't have to upload anything to allow your tests to run code on the component!
+* **Zero deploy** - With Lego3, if your component support SSH and python, you won't have to upload anything to allow your tests to run code on your setup components!

 * **New Technologies** - Lego3 was developed in python3.8 and therefore supports new python3
   features and new third party libraries.
 You can read on more new technologies used in Lego3 below.